Skip to Content

 • In the top toolbar, click the connector icon (orange jigsaw piece) attachment.
 In the popup, select Clarizen, then select Clarizen Update.

 2. The Endpoint screen of the Clarizen Update Wizard should open in the main view of Studio.
 This screen asks to select the endpoint that you would like to update existing data in.
-You should have already set up your endpoint in Clarizen Connector Endpoint.
+You should have already set up your endpoint in Clarizen connector endpoint.
 Use the dropdown to select the appropriate endpoint.
 Click Next when finished. attachment

 3. The Object screen of the Clarizen Update Wizard asks you to select the object that you would like to update existing data in.
 In this example we want to update an existing task in Clarizen, so we select the "Task" object, then click Finish to continue.